Sergio00166/webFILE/README.md

 gunicorn -b 127.0.0.1:8000 app:app -w $(nproc) -t 900
 ```

+**Extra**
+The compress.py script inside scripts dir can be used to minify frontend files and compress the static files.
+To use the compression part of the script the brotli tool must be installed systemwide.

 ### Important
 For production always set the SECRET_KEY, otherwise multi-worker setup will break.
 When deploying with Gunicorn, set an appropriate timeout (`-t`).